vmandic/react-dead-simple-intro/README.md

+# REACT 101

+This project can help you grasp the basic setup for the React.js dev environment.<br />
+This demo project is linked to a presentation about React.js, so take care to see it here: <a href="http://slides.com/vmandic/react-101-v1/">http://slides.com/vmandic/react-101</a>

+Please note that the setup is based on Mar 2017 npm packages.

+---

-# ER-REACT101 - DEMO SETUP GUIDE
+# REACT DEV ENV SETUP

+Below, a simple boilerplate to bootstrap a React dev env.

-There are two main parts in this demo setup, those are:
+There are two main parts in this demo setup, those are:<br />
 1. **setting up the project and build system**
 2. **actually writing react**